CTCycle/FEXT-Autoencoder/README.md

 To enable XLA acceleration globally across your system, you need to set an environment variable named `XLA_FLAGS`.
 The value of this variable should be `--xla_gpu_cuda_data_dir=path\to\XLA`, where `path\to\XLA` must be replaced with the actual directory path that leads to the folder containing the nvvm subdirectory.
 It is crucial that this path directs to the location where the file `libdevice.10.bc` resides, as this file is essential for the optimal functioning of XLA.
 This setup ensures that XLA can efficiently interface with the necessary CUDA components for GPU acceleration.

 ## 5. How to use
-The project is organized into subfolders, each dedicated to specific tasks.
+Within the main project folder (FEXT) you will find other folders, each designated to specific tasks.

 ### Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

 - **dataset:** This folder contains images used to train the autoencoder model.
-Ensure your training data is placed here.
+Ensure your training data is placed here, and that the images are saved as either [...].

 - **encoding:**
     - `input_images:` This subfolder is where you place images intended for inference using the pretrained encoder.